Upper Key Stage 2 (Class 9, 10 & 11)

 As the children are now in Upper Key Stage 2, it is very important for them to set a great example to the younger children in the school.
 They should exemplify the school's values and be the best they can be!

-This question is linked to the British Value ‘Tolerance with those with different faiths’ and is a whole school initiative.
+This question is linked to the British Value ‘Rule of Law’ and is a whole school initiative.

-Our overall study unit title is ‘Ancient Greece’.
+Our overall study unit title is ‘All Change!
+(Industrial Revolution)’.
 This will include:

 Your child will also have daily reading, writing and maths lessons.